peterfairfield/anaxis/f/boatwights.md

 The rest of the siege is a desperate attempt at fleeing on the part of most of the Finders, with the exception of the Garrison commanders, who are fielding several teams of rogue/assassin teams.
 The assassins are shape changers and can even vanish.
 Faerie fire, obscuring mist darkness, spider climb and lots of back stab.

 There are also some teams of counter-sappers who use smoke and greek fire.
 They fight with skill and zeal; they know that things aren't going to be pleasant for them in Lagash until the [Wolves](/f/the_erimesh.md) return to regain control.

+Once they besiege the palace, they begin to encounter the Erimesh in force.
+Notable amoung their number might be Esme, and some of the Enclave.

+Some stats for